tangxinin/SID-WAVES/README.md

   ```
 3. **Testing with Sample Images**
   * We have provided 10 sample images in `images/samples/` for verification.
-  * Run the pipeline:
+  * Run the pipeline, and output is automatically saved to `images/results/`:

   ```bash
   python main.py --input ../images/samples/
   ```
-  output is automatically saved to `images/results/`

 4. Visualized Results
   * Detection Results